NauseatingBeans/Lore/wiki/CambridgeLoreThe1800s.md

 Cambridge, Ontario, was **officially founded in 1858** and it was a time of **exploitatio... uhh I mean Exploration!**, as settlers realized they’d built their town atop a **massive underground Crack reserve**.
 The native peoples, wisely, had **avoided digging too deep** (because, you know, **Crack**).
 But the settlers?
 They saw **"fertile" soil** and **hella dollar signs**!

 - **1801-1850: The Land Before Morality**
   The area now known as Cambridge was **originally inhabited by the German peoples** (See: The Founding of Cambridge, 1858), who had the good sense to **not go poking around underground**.
-The jewish settlers (Again, see: The Founding of Cambridge, 1858), however, arrived with **a dream, a shovel, and zero self-preservation instincts**.
+The jewish settlers (Again, see: The Founding of Cambridge, 1858), however, arrived with **a dream, a shovel, and zero self preservation instincts**.
 Their first thought upon seeing the land? *"This soil is perfect for growing "special" poppies."* Their second thought? *"Wait, what’s that glittery stuff in the dirt?"* (Spoiler: It was **Crack**.)
   By the 1830s, **Drake "The Wappah" Cambridge** and **Dr. Doofenshmirtz** rolled into town, bringing with them the remnants of **"THE BEAM"**.
 Their first act? **reconstruction of the "N-Word Weapon"**, a contraption so morally bankrupt it **literally carved Cambridge into existence**.
 (We don’t talk about it.
 But we also **never stop talking about it**.)

 - **1858: The Official Founding (and the Unofficial Start of the Crack Trade)**